nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_mqtt_multi_service/README.rst

 * Error-tolerant use of the `nRF Cloud MQTT API`_ using the :ref:`nrf_modem <nrfxlib:nrf_modem>` and :ref:`nrf_cloud <lib_nrf_cloud>` libraries.
 * Support for `Firmware-Over-The-Air (FOTA) update service <nRF Cloud Getting Started FOTA documentation_>`_ using the `nRF Cloud`_ portal.
 * Support for `modem AT commands <AT Commands Reference Guide_>`_ over UART using the :ref:`lib_at_host` library.
-* Periodic cellular and GNSS location tracking using the :ref:`lib_location` library.
+* Periodic cellular, Wi-Fi, and GNSS location tracking using the :ref:`lib_location` library.
 * Periodic temperature sensor sampling on your `Nordic Thingy:91`_, or fake temperature  measurements on your `Nordic nRF9160 DK`_.
 * Transmission of sensor and GNSS location samples to the nRF Cloud portal as `nRF Cloud device messages <nRF Cloud Device Messages_>`_.
 * Construction of valid `nRF Cloud device messages <nRF Cloud Device Messages_>`_ using `cJSON`_.